-- 1. If books are lost, students will pay original cost. - 2.
-If the books are damaged, depreciation schedule at 20% per year.
+- 1. If books are lost, students will pay the original cost. - 2.
+If the books are damaged, depreciation is scheduled at 20% per year.
 All books being used 5 years or longer will retain 20% of their original value because of the cost of replacement. - 3.
 A shipping and handling fee of \$5 will be added to the cost.